dellacer2003/Brand-Watch-Report/README.md

 ## Introduction

-This repository contains the project submission for the Entrance Test assignment focusing on conducting a Brand Watch report for three brands in the F&B industry: Coke, Pepsi, and Fanta.
+This repository contains the project submission for the Ogilvy Entrance Test focusing on conducting a Brand Watch report for three brands in the F&B industry: Coke, Pepsi, and Fanta.
 The goal of this project is to analyze their social media presence, content strategies, and performance metrics over the timeframe from February to April.

 ## Assignment Details